-In addition to a Bible, you’ll need either: 1) a physical concordance, dictionary and commentaries; 2) desktop study software; or 3) access to the internet tools.
+In addition to a Bible, you’ll need either: 1) a physical concordance, dictionary and commentaries; 2) Bible study software; or 3) access to the internet to use the online tools.

 Decide which words to study

 To decide which words to study, read through the passage using 1 literal translation and 1 dynamic equivalent translation.
 Look for the words that are: